OrBenyamin7/MineSweeper/README.md

 # MineSweeper

-This is a project written in java using javaFX
+This is a project written in java using JavaFX